Applied Engineering M.S.A.E. (Concentration in Advanced Manufacturing Engineering) (Thesis)

 - A 2.75 (4.0 scale) cumulative grade point average or higher on courses in undergraduate work, or equivalent.

-- The Master of Science in Applied Engineering program with Manufacturing Engineering concentration requires: a) a bachelor’s degree in manufacturing engineering or a closely related engineering discipline, and b) permission of the Graduate Program Director.
+- The Master of Science in Applied Engineering program with Advanced Manufacturing Engineering concentration requires: a) a bachelor’s degree in manufacturing engineering or a closely related engineering discipline, and b) permission of the Graduate Program Director.

 A student may be granted provisional admission based upon the recommendation of the Master of Science in Applied Engineering Graduate Coordinator or department chair.